Evaluation Design and Implementation

 Our strengths include designing and conducting studies of program implementation and effectiveness.
 We also integrate studies of operations and effects to generate actionable findings for decision makers, develop conceptual frameworks and logic models, and design demonstrations for new initiatives.

-We help clients develop and implement designs that provide credible information by focusing on:
+We help clients develop and implement designs that provide the most credible and actionable information within the time and resources available by addressing the following questions:

-- Designs that could be used to answer the questions, and what each design entails
+- What is the strongest evaluation design that could be used to answer the questions, minimizing bias and maximizing precision?

-- Possible challenges to the research and how to address them effectively
+- What are the possible challenges to the research, and how can we address them effectively?

 - SNAP Food Security.
 Estimating the effect of the nation's largest nutrition assistance program on food insecurity using household survey data has been challenging, because households that participate in SNAP can differ in systematic ways from households that do not.
 The study team used a creative design to measure changes in food security, including a cross-sectional analysis and a longitudinal comparison, to offer the most definitive evidence to date on the program.